pingcap/docs/dashboard/top-sql.md

 **6. What is the meaning of the Y-axis of the Top SQL chart?**

 It represents the size of CPU resources consumed.
-The more resources consumed by the SQL statement, the higher the value is.
+The more resources consumed by a SQL statement, the higher the value is.
 In most cases, you do not need to care about the meaning or unit of the specific value.

 **7. Does Top SQL collect running (unfinished) SQL statements?**